 Law schools have no specific requirements for any pre-law courses and do not recommend any particular undergraduate major or minor.
 Instead, law schools prefer a liberal arts education that will prepare the student for the wide variety of ways a law career may intersect life and culture.
 According to the Official Guide to U.S. Law Schools, the range of majors is wide; the quality of education received is most important.
 How a student rises to the academic challenge is central whether the undergraduate major is in the sciences, liberal arts, business, or elsewhere.
 An undergraduate career that is narrow, unchallenging, or vocationally oriented is not the best preparation for law school.
-For these reasons, there is no single course of study for prelaw at Freed-Hardeman University.
+For these reasons, there is no single prelaw at FHU.